staircase-dev/staircase/docs/user_guide/faq.rst

 .. dropdown:: What happens if I call :meth:`staircase.Stairs.layer` with default arguments?
     :container: + shadow

     The default arguments for *start*, *end* and *value* in :meth:`staircase.Stairs.layer` are all None, as per the method signature.
 However the internals of staircase will treat them as -infinity, infinity and 1 respectively.
 The result of this will be increasing the value of a step function by 1 everywhere.
-For a discussion around this choice please see the section on :ref:`layering <user_guide.layering>`.
+For a discussion around this choice please see  :ref:`user_guide.layering` and then :ref:`user_guide.gotchas`.

 .. dropdown:: Why can't I calculate the integral of my step function?
     :container: + shadow